tejthesonic/llm-practise/Readme.md

-This is a repositary used for practising and experimenting llm
+This is a repositary used for practising and experimenting llmdeactivate